 Small amounts of sap can remain under a person's fingernails for several days.
 It must be purposely removed with thorough cleaning.

 Plants in this family are strong and hard to get rid of.
 They are found in every state of the continental United States.
-They grow best along cool streams and lakes.
+These plants grow best along cool streams and lakes.
 They grow especially well in areas that are sunny and hot.
-They do not grow in Alaska or Hawaii.
-The also do not survive well above 1,500 m (5,000 feet), in deserts, or in rainforests.
+They do not survive well above 1,500 m (5,000 feet), in deserts, or in rainforests.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 One poisonous ingredient is the chemical urushiol.

 - Pollen, oil, and resin of poison ivy, poison oak, and poison sumac

 Note: This list may not be all-inclusive.

 - Burning skin

 - Redness of the skin